JanJiracek/english-for-designers/03-content-first/case-study.md

    <h2>Result</h2>
   <p>This is the result of our project.
 As you can see, we work with the line on all possible corporate materials and thanks to it we have created a comprehensive visual identity.

-    We learnt from this project lot of thing, like typography, communication with clients and working with teammate.
+    We learnt from this project lot of things like typography, communication with clients and working with my teammate.

 The client chose this project as the best..</p>